githubAloksingh/SQL-50-Leetcode/README.md

-SQL 50: Mastering SQL with 50 Practice Queries
+SQL 50: MASTERING SQL WITH 50 PRACTICE QUERIES
 Welcome to the SQL 50 repository!
 This collection contains 50 carefully curated SQL query examples designed to help you master essential SQL concepts, ranging from basic queries to more complex operations like joins, subqueries, and transactions.
 Whether you're a beginner or looking to sharpen your SQL skills, this repository is the perfect resource to level up your database querying abilities.

-🚀 What's Inside
+🚀 WHAT'S INSIDE
 50 SQL Queries: Real-world examples with clear explanations.
 Structured Practice: Queries covering:
 Basic SELECT statements